 The Injury Prevention Program at C.S.
 Mott Children's Hospital is the home of unique injury prevention research focusing on effective car and booster seat use, playground safety and best practices in safety.
 In addition to research, we promote safety in the Washtenaw and Livingston County areas by coordinating the efforts of schools, health-care providers, and police and fire departments through Safe Kids Huron Valley, the Mott Buckle Up!
 Car Seat Program and other community outreach activities.
 This effort is directed by pediatric surgeon Peter Ehrlich, MD and the Pediatric Trauma staff.

-For more information about specific medical research, or to contribute directly to a specific pediatric surgery lab, educational endeavor or clinical effort, please contact the Office of Surgery Development.
+For more information about specific medical research, or to contribute directly to a specific surgery lab, educational endeavor or clinical effort, please contact the Surgery Development Office.